derhass/olmod/ServerCommands.md

 Server operators can further control the chat commands via commandline arguments:
  * `-disableChatCommands` will disable all chat commands on this server
+ * `-chatCommandPassword serverPassword` will allow players knowing the password to authenticate themselves with the `/AUTH` command.
  * `-trustedPlayerIds id1[,...,idN]` will add the specified player IDs (sepatated by comma, colon or semicolon) as _trusted players_.
 Trusted Players always have chat command permission, and can not be kicked or banned from the server.
 Note that the player IDs are **not** player names.
 Server operators can find the player IDs in the server log file.
- * `-chatCommandPassword serverPassword` will allow players knowing the password to authenticate themselves with the `/AUTH` command.
+ * `-bannedPlayerIds id1[,...,idN]` / `-bannedPlayerIPs ip1[,...,ipN]` to add the set of player IDs or IPs as _banned_ from this server.
+ * `-annoyPlayerIds id1[,...,idN]` / `-annoyPlayerIPs ip1[,...,ipN]` to add the set of player IDs or IPs as _annoy-banned_ on this server.
+ * `-blockchatPlayerIds id1[,...,idN]` / `-blockchatPlayerIPs ip1[,...,ipN]` to add the set of player IDs or IPs as _blockchat-banned_ on this server.
+ * `-untrustedPlayerIds id1[,...,idN]` / `-untrustedPlayerIPs ip1[,...,ipN]` to add the set of player IDs or IPs as _untrusted_ on this server.

+Note that any bans and trusted and untrusted player entries specifiec via command line cannnot be removed via in-game chat commands.
+If bans and permissions are reset for a new game, these entries still apply.